-Molecular screening for cystic fibrosis is done for laboratory confirmation of the disease, during prenatal screening and searching for carriers of the gene mutations, as well as searching for possible carriers in the family environment of patients or carriers of the disease.
+Molecular testing for cystic fibrosis is done for laboratory confirmation of the disease, during prenatal screening and searching for carriers of the gene mutations, as well as searching for possible carriers in the family environment of patients or carriers of the disease.

-So far, more than 1,700 mutations (and new ones are constantly being added) have been discovered that can cause cystic fibrosis.
+So far, more than 1.700 mutations (and new ones are constantly being added) have been discovered that can cause cystic fibrosis.
 Some tens of these mutations account for 90% of the known mutations in the Caucasian tribe.
 However, the most common mutation, which accounts for about 50% of cases of cystic fibrosis, is known as ΔF508 and results in the lack of the phenylalanine amino acid at position 508 of the protein sequence.

 It is important to clarify that not all patients who have a mutation in the CFTR gene will develop the disease.
 In addition, because not all mutations that can cause cystic fibrosis can be detected, a negative result does not necessarily eliminate the likelihood of the disease.

-- ΔF508 mutation control (~50% of mutations)
+- ΔF508 mutation test (~50% of mutations)

-- Control of 186 mutations (~89% of mutations) & control of T. polymorphisms
+- Test of 186 mutations (~89% of mutations)

-- Molecular control of the entire CFTR gene (~100% of mutations)
+- Sequencing of the entire CFTR gene (~100% of mutations)

 Laboratory test results should not be interpreted from the numerical result of a single analysis.
-Test results should be interpreted in relation to each individual case and family history, clinical findings and the results of other laboratory tests and information.
+Test results should be interpreted in relation to each individual case and family history, clinical findings, and the results of other laboratory tests and information.
 Your personal physician should explain the importance of your test results.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.